 How many of you are fascinated by the Baroque towns?
 So you cannot miss this 2-day tour to the discovery of Ragusa, Modica and Scicli in Sicily, cull of Baroque.
 In Sicily, the Baroque style has left its mark and many cities are witnesses of its beauty.
-I already wrote about Noto, a true capital of the Baroque, a wonderful city that deserves to be included in your tour.
+I already wrote about Noto, a true capital of the Baroque which deserves to be included in your tour.
 But today I want to focus on these enchanting towns: Ragusa, Modica and Scicli.
 The journey from Noto to Modica only takes about three quarters of an hour.
-So it’s very easy to reach in a short time and you know, that traveling in Sicily by the car is always the best solution, as I’ve always said!
-You can visit them whenever you want because Sicily is nice 365 days a year and above all, it has something to offer in all seasons.
+So it’s very easy to reach them in a short time.
+Then you know that traveling in Sicily by car is always the best solution, as I’ve always said!
+You can visit them whenever you want because Sicily is nice 365 days a year and, above all, it has something to offer in all seasons.

-I chose as my base city Ragusa Ibla, the old part of Ragusa, and I chose to stay at the beautiful B&B Sabbinirica.
+I chose Ragusa Ibla as my base city.
+It is the old part of Ragusa and I stayed at the beautiful classy Bed and Breakfast Sabbinirica.

 DAY 1.
 RAGUSA IBLA & RAGUSA SUPERIORE